vidyamantra/moodle-mod_exam/README.md

 so that a large number of users can attempt quiz simultaneously.
 Only multiple choice questions are supported, if quiz contains any other type question then it will be skipped by this plugin automatically.
-Most of the settings of this module will be same as Quiz.
+Most of the settings of this module will be the same as in Quiz.

 Istallation
 ============